sdumax/create-node-app/README.md

 # create-node-app
-CNA tamplate to bootstrap your node applications
+CNA template to bootstrap your node applications